Every manager and leasing person has experienced the frustration when a new resident challenges a policy or clause in their lease.

 Allowing an individual to sign a lease without a general understanding of the most important aspects of the rules will create problems and frustrations matching the term of the lease.
 It is an individuals responsibility to “know” the content of a contract before signing but most leases are multiple pages of the smallest font size.
 Giving a new resident a copy of the document they’ve signed, with the offer, “Call if you have any questions,” does not provide any type of orientation for the new resident.
 Since the leasing staff is not qualified to offer legal advice, some questions or concerns may need to be directed to an attorney.
 However, holding a resident accountable for the content when no effort is made by the management to point out the items most likely to affect occupancy is poor customer service.

-Encouraging the early appointment to review the lease, but insisting on a half hour to hour lease review appointment will eliminate many points of confusion.
+Encouraging an early appointment to review all of the document is helpful.
+Insisting on a half hour to hour appointment will eliminate many points of confusion.
 Referring to the lease as a contract, and described the term as binding, will assist in reinforcing the legal status of this document.